Temuera Morrison

-Temuera Derek Morrison MNZM (born 26 December 1960) is a New Zealand actor and singer who first gained recognition for his role as Dr. Hone Ropata on the soap opera Shortland Street.
-He gained critical acclaim for his starring role as Jake "The Muss" Heke in the 1994 film Once Were Warriors and its 1999 sequel What Becomes of the Broken Hearted?
+Temuera Derek Morrison MNZM (born 26 December 1960) is a New Zealand actor who first gained recognition in his home country for playing Dr. Hone Ropata on the soap opera Shortland Street.
+He garnered critical acclaim for starring as Jake "The Muss" Heke in the 1994 film Once Were Warriors and its 1999 sequel What Becomes of the Broken Hearted?.

-Outside New Zealand, Morrison is best known for his work in the Star Wars multimedia franchise, playing the roles of Jango Fett as well as his many genetic clones, including the clone troopers and Jango's clone son Boba.
+Outside of New Zealand, Morrison is best known for his work in the Star Wars multimedia franchise, playing the roles of Jango Fett and his many genetic clones, including the clone troopers and Jango's clone son Boba Fett.
 He originated the role of Jango in the 2002 film Attack of the Clones.
-Morrison would go on to provide the voice of Boba Fett in the 2004 re-release of The Empire Strikes Back, and then portray Boba fully in the second season of The Mandalorian (2019–present) and the spin-off show The Book of Boba Fett (2021–present).
-In 2022, he also had a recurring role in the black ops thriller series Echo 3.
-Morrison is also known for voicing Chief Tui, the father of the title character in Disney's Moana (2016), and for playing Arthur Curry's father Thomas Curry in the DCEU films Aquaman (2018), and Aquaman and the Lost Kingdom (2023).
-Additionally he will also portray an undisclosed character in The Flash (2023).
+Morrison voiced Boba Fett in the 2004 re-release of The Empire Strikes Back, various Star Wars video games, and portrayed Boba fully in the second season of The Mandalorian (2019–present) and the spin-off show The Book of Boba Fett (2021–2022).
+In 2022, he had a recurring role in the black ops thriller series Echo 3.
+Morrison is known for voicing Chief Tui, the father of the Moana in Disney's Moana (2016), and for playing Arthur Curry's father Tom Curry in the DCEU films Aquaman (2018), The Flash (2023), and Aquaman and the Lost Kingdom (2023).

 Early life

-Morrison was born on 26 December 1960 in the town of Rotorua, on the North Island of New Zealand.
+Morrison was born in 1960 in the town of Rotorua, on the North Island of New Zealand.
 He is the son of Hana Morrison (née Stafford), and musician Laurie Morrison.
 He is Māori, of Te Arawa (Ngāti Whakaue) and Tainui (Ngāti Maniapoto, Ngāti Rarua) whakapapa, and also has Scottish and Irish ancestry.
 His sister was performer Taini Morrison and his uncle was musician Sir Howard Morrison.
 His secondary education took place at Wesley College, Auckland, and Western Heights High School, Rotorua.